How to Sell A Defective Home

 - Sports arenas

-If your home is located in a desirable area, other factors such as a bad layout can turn off buyers.
-Not all bad layouts can be easily rectified and are often considered an incurable defect.
-If it would cost more to fix than you'd receive in exchange for your added-value efforts, it might be better to sell for less or offer a remodeling credit to the buyer.
-Here are examples of a bad layout:
+A bad location is not the only defect a home on the market might have.
+In fact, the home might be in a great location, but other factors, such as a bad layout, can turn off buyers.
+Not all bad layouts can be rectified easily and often are considered incurable defects.
+If the cost to fix exceeds the boost in expected selling price, it might be better to offer a remodeling credit to the buyer.
+Examples of bad layouts include:

 - Narrow doorways and halls